ArchilJali/BHOC-platform/veterinary/README.md

 ## Contributing

-To add new publications, please:
+To correct or add new publications, please contact

-1. Fork this repository
-2. Add your publication to `publications.json`
-3. Submit a pull request

-**Format for new entries:**
- Please contact if you found mistake or would like to add publication Thank you